-On March 27, 2020, the President signed into law the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
+The Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was signed into law on March 27, 2020.
 The CARES Act provides numerous tax provisions and other stimulus measures, including temporary changes regarding the prior and future utilization of net operating losses, temporary changes to the prior and future limitations on interest deductions, temporary suspension of certain payment requirements for the employer portion of Social Security taxes, technical corrections from prior tax legislation for tax depreciation of certain qualified improvement property and the creation of certain refundable employee retention credits.
-We do not expect there to be a material tax impact on our condensed consolidated financial statements at this time and will continue to assess the implications of the CARES Act and its continuing developments and interpretations.
+There is no material tax impact on our condensed consolidated financial statements.

-On July 9, 2020, the United States Department of the Treasury (the "U.S. Treasury") and the Internal Revenue Service (the "IRS") released final Section 250 regulations, providing guidance on foreign-derived intangible income deduction and global intangible low-taxed income.
+On July 9, 2020, the United States Department of the Treasury (the "U.S. Treasury") and the Internal Revenue Service (the "IRS") released final Section 250 regulations, providing guidance on the foreign-derived intangible income deduction and the global intangible low-taxed income.
 Generally, the final regulations are applicable for taxable years beginning on or after January 1, 2021.
 However, taxpayers may apply the final regulations for taxable years beginning on or after January 1, 2018.
 We have elected to apply the final regulations to the year ending December 31, 2020 and included the tax impact from the final regulations on our foreign-derived intangible income deduction calculation.